Mysore Pak Recipe

 boiling till 1 string consistency to make mysore pak

-6. To check one string consistency, take a small portion of the sugar syrup and cook it slightly, take in between your thumb and index finger.
+6. To check one string consistency, take a small portion of the sugar syrup and cool it slightly.
+Take in between your thumb and index finger.
 Move the fingers apart, you should be able to see a single string formed.
 Take care as the syrup will be too hot.

 Caution: If you go past this stage and make a 2 string or 1½ string consistency your mysore pak will become hard or turn to powder.
 If that happens, drizzle some water and cook to 1 string consistency.